Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 ![](assets/small_reversed_card_12.png)

+Hey, we've seen that card already.
+No matter, since we're asking a different question, we'll end up with a different use for it.

-On this card, we see:
+On this card, we (still) see:
 - A name: "XII.
 Playing Protector"
 - An interpretation: "Rescue is coming?"
 - A picture, with some kind of winged hero attacking a winged monster.

 From "Rescue is coming", Alice decides that, well, rescue is coming.
 From "Playing Protector", she decides that the rescue will be impressive.
 And looking at the wings, she concludes that it will come from the air.
 Since there are **Soldiers everywhere in the streets**, it should be an helicopter from an airborn unit of the army.

-Alice then narrates "*As you turn for what may be the fiftieth time, hoping to lose the bikes in the small streets, you hear a chopper getting close to your position.
-Looking up, you see a military deployment vehicle.
+Alice then narrates "*You drive up the stairways like madpeople, hoping that the bikes' wheels won't be as stable as yours.
+Eventually, you reach the exit, where you hear a chopper, very cclose to your position.
+Looking up, you see a military deployment vehicle getting ready to drop shock troopers.
 Suddenly, the silence on your radio is broken by the voice of Archangel, your boss: 'Prepare to ditch the car and board the helicopter.
 It will lead you to a safe place.'*"

 Also, since **An official is coming**, Alice suspects that the players are going to meet that official very soon.

 ## What did we do?

 With a little help, an unprepped urban chase scene came up pretty memorable.
 Just as importantly, once the players encounter the official, all the military deployment and bomb-sniffing dogs will have been turned into *foreshadowing* – even though Frank was the one who introduced the canine squads in the first place.
+Similarly, Lady Shadowcat who is at best a faceless opponent is this scene is going to return, at some point, again turning Frank's introduction into foreshadowing.

 Let's summarize the techniques we have used so far:

 1. Setting up the scene.
+2. Asking questions that the Space·Time Deck will answer.
+3. Interpreting the Space·Time Deck.
-2. Writing down key facts as they were established.
+4. Writing down key facts as they were established.
-3. Reusing these facts when they become useful.
+5. Reusing these facts when they become useful.
-4. Waking up a player who was dozing off by letting him pick a plot twist.
+6. Shaking things by letting players pick plot twists.
-5. Ending a scene before it becomes boring.
-6. Drawing from the Space·Time Deck.
 7. Interpreting ideas collaboratively.

-Many of these techniques are variants on tools that experienced GMs, Writers, Players and Improv actors use without even thinking.
+8. Letting players come up with future recurring NPCs.
+9. Ending a scene before it becomes boring.
+10. Turning facts into foreshadowing.

-In the rest of this book, we'll expand on these techniques and introduce others tools designed to help you reach that level!
+All these techniques, or variants thereof, are key ingredients to successful stories – whether we're talking role-playing games, novels or improv stage acting.
+So, in the rest of this book, we'll expand on these ideas and introduce others tools designed to help you make your unprepped stories awesome!